microclimate-dev2ops/microclimate-dev2ops.github.io/what-is.md

 ## Containers

 If you're deploying to containers, why not start your development there, too?
-Use Microclimate to create your microservices and automated build in Docker from day one.
+Use Microclimate to create your microservices and automate your application build from day one.

 Check out some of the benefits of developing inside a container:
 - You have a cleaner environment when all the application components exist in the Docker container.
 - If you're using versioned Docker images for your build environment, you can know and reproduce exactly what Docker built.
 - You can avoid issues with local settings and installers for multiple tools.
-- You have less machine setup.
-Simply use the Docker pull command to begin.
+- Set up a new machine with the `docker pull` command.

 ## IDE

 The powerful Theia IDE is included in the box.
 We've extended its capabilities by putting some [language servers](http://langserver.org) in the image, including our very own [XML Language Support](https://marketplace.visualstudio.com/items?itemName=IBM.XMLLanguageSupport).

 Don't want to use a web-based IDE?
-No problem - that's why we've taken care to set up your project for rapid development in any popular IDE, including Eclipse, Visual Studio Code, Orion, and Atom IDE.
-Point your IDE at the project, and it's ready to go!
-For more information, see [Setting up your own IDE to use with Microclimate](settingownide).
+No problem - that's why we've taken care to make your project ready for rapid development in any editor.
+Microclimate also provides plug-ins for both [Eclipse](mdteclipseoverview) and [Visual Studio Code](mdt-vsc-overview), which integrate Microclimate features directly into your IDE.
+For more information, see [Working with Microclimate from your editor](settingownide).

 ## Iterative Development